 Just before we left NZ the people we’d organised our border pick up and trip to Islamabad with contacted us to say they had 2 Dutch guys taking a car with driver on a 2 day journey up to Gilgit (the main city on the Karakoram Highway in the mountains) and did we want to share the cost.
-We’d been talking to them about hiring a 4WD and driver for a side trip for when we got to Gilgit so they knew on our rough thinking on dates we were close to aligning.
+We’d been talking to them about hiring a 4WD and driver for a side trip from Gilgit so they knew on our rough thinking on dates were close to aligning.
 It’s a long journey up, even broken into 2 and the heat was going to make it tougher, so we accepted.
-The original plan was to depart the day after we got to Islamabad but the Dutch guys needed to delay a day and while there are few things to see in Islamabad, we were pleased to have a day to check it out and take it a little more slowly.
+The original plan was to depart the day after we got to Islamabad but the Dutch guys needed to delay a day and while there are few things to see in Islamabad, we were pleased to have a full day to check it out and take it a little more slowly.

 We googled another market and got another Uber there.
-Uber is how we got around the city, what is great about it for traveling is there is no 2 tier pricing system or negotiation involved (which inevitably starts massively inflated for foreigners) so you get a competitive local rate.
+Uber is how we got around the city.
+What is great about it for traveling is there is no 2 tier pricing system or negotiation involved (which inevitably starts massively inflated for foreigners) so you get a competitive local rate.

-Next up we’d decided to also get a SIM for a different network while we had chance.
+Next we’d decided to get a SIM card for a different network while we had chance.
 We were already on one of the better ones but even coming up to Islamabad we’d lost signal and they are so cheap we thought it better to have options.
 So we asked a local seller (that we can’t buy from) and he put the address into our phone of the nearest franchise.

 The Margalla hills sit behind the north side of the flat city maybe 0.5km away from where we we staying.
 Nestled at the foot is Islamabad’s most famous sight, the Shah Faisal Mosque.

 One of Asia’s largest mosques it was designed by a Turkish architect blending ultramodern with traditional styles.
-So for example in stark contrast to the traditional domes found on most mosques Shah Faisal Mosque has sloping roofs and geometric designs that are modeled on a desert tent.
+So for example in stark contrast to the traditional domes found on most mosques Shah Faisal Mosque has sloping roofs and geometric designs that are modelled on a desert tent.
 Built between 1976 and 1986 most of its US$120m cost was a gift from Saudi King Faisal.

-It’s 4 minarets stand at 88m (a local legend says the CIA asked to inspect them fearing they were missiles in disguise.
+It’s 4 minarets stand at 88m (a local legend says the CIA asked to inspect them fearing they were missiles in disguise).
 The main prayer hall and courtyard is said to hold around 100,000 people.
 It was pretty busy when we got there and while the sun was starting to get low and parts of the courtyard were now in shade the stone hadn’t cooled any so with our soft feet we were forced to stick to the strips of white marble whenever we could.
 Even here in Islamabad we were stared at a lot and people were asking to have their photo taken with us.
 One family wanted to photograph us with their two little kids, at least these were walking.
 In Lahore Emma was literally handed a baby for a photo.

-If no one would give us a fair price we were on principle we were going to walk down the hill and pick up something at the bottom.
+If no one would give us a fair price we decided on principle that we were going to walk all the way down the hill and pick up something at the bottom.
 We’re pretty sure someone would have offered us a lift if we had.
 In the event the last taxi to approach us as we were about to leave the parking lot started at 400 and when we said no 200 he said ok.
-A big happy smiley man we had a good laugh with him.
+A big happy smiley man we had a good laugh with him on the journey.

-Our pig headed attitude comes not just from a hate of being ripped off but we’re also conscious that as tourism is only just opening up here those that come first set what is acceptable and what isn’t.
+Our pig-headed attitude comes not just from a hate of being ripped off but we’re also conscious that as tourism is only just opening up here those that come first set what is acceptable and what isn’t.
 We expect to pay a good price that a slightly higher than the local price but we’re not accepting it when people take the p*ss.